-The TMS International facility in Braddock is the tenth-most toxic active air polluter in Allegheny County (originally eleventh-most toxic, this facility moved up the list with the closed of the Koppers Inc. Clairton Tar Plant in late 2016).
+The TMS International facility in Braddock is the ninth-most toxic active air polluter in Allegheny County (excludes Koppers Inc., which has closed, and reflects changes in TRI reporting by several facilities that changed their ranks since the original publication of this map).
 Approximately 91,600 people live within three miles of this steel plant.

 The EPA and local environmental groups have identified Braddock as an area with unhealthy levels of air pollution, in part due to steel manufacturing and processing.
 In 2012, using an EPA grant, the Group Against Smog and Pollution trained local Braddock high schoolers to take air quality measurements around the community.
 The lowest PM2.5 measurements they recorded were still 57 percent higher than the levels designated in the EPA’s National Ambient Air Quality Standards.